 - Proof of ownership

-- A Verification of Vehicle (REG 31) form or CHP inspection certificate
+- A Verification of Vehicle (REG 31) or CHP Certificate of Inspection (CHP 97C) form

 - Brake and light adjustment certificates

 - An Application for Salvage Certificate or Nonrepairable Vehicle Certificate (REG 488C) form

 - A Vehicle/Vessel Transfer and Reassignment Form (REG 262)

 - A Statement of Facts (REG 256) form